Motocross Championship

-Motocross Championship is a racing video game developed by Artech Studios for the 32X.
-It was released in 1995.
+Motocross Championship is a 1995 racing video game developed by Artech Studios and published by Sega for the 32X.
 The premise of the game is based on motocross racing across twelve different tracks, while being able to attack opponents during the race.
-Motocross Championship received mixed to negative reviews, with criticism on multiple aspects of the game.
+Motocross Championship received mixed reviews, with criticism on multiple aspects of the game.
 Some reviewers have suggested the game's quality impacts the 32X negatively.

 Gameplay

 The game is based on the sport of motocross.
 Players race from a perspective behind the biker they control.
 The biker can punch and kick opponents while passing them.
 Each race is against 11 other opponents.
 There are 12 courses in the game, each of which is littered with obstacles.
 Like motocross, the courses are hilly and riders bounce and slide.
 Various stunts can also be performed, such as wheelies, leaning over the handlebars, speed slides, and acrobatics.
 Players are given the option of one of three bikes to drive.
 Motocross Championship includes a head-to-head multiplayer mode, as well as a single-player Season Mode that comprises 36 races.
 A password system is used to save progress in Season Mode.